Lee and Karen Duquette,

 sign - chainsaw carving sculpture capital of the world

 Below: The bear attacked a very scared Karen Duquette.
-Instead of saving Karen from the bear, Lee Duquette took photographs.
+Instead of saving Karen from the bear, Lee Duquette took photographs, but did NOT try to save her from the bear.
 Nice Guy!
 LOL!

 a sculptured bear attacking Karen